Pablo-source/RPYSOC_2025_Using_APIs_in_R/README.md

 # Using-APIs-in-R-to-obtain-Health-Indicators
-Using APIs in R to obtain Health indicators for interactive visualizations
+Using APIs in R to obtain Indicators for interactive visualizations

 I will showcase how to use Application Programming Interfaces (APIs) in R to gather Health and Social indicators from WHO and OECD organisations.